dj1ch/Better-EdPuzzle-Skipper/README.md

 # Better EdPuzzle Skipper
-Easily skip and use AI on any EdPuzzle.
-Simply go to mod-menu.js, and follow the instructions on the file. <br>
+Better EdPuzzle Skipper is an EdPuzzle Mod Menu that is designed to skip, and lets you use AI to assist you in skipping EdPuzzles
 **Updated February 12th, 2024.**

 # Features